NathanJPlummer/dotValidator/README.md

 	data-dotValidator="true"

-Remove attribute or set to false if you don't want a specific input to have the dotValidator.
+Set this attribute to false if you don't want a specific input to have the dotValidator.

 ### Changing the size and color of the dot